 It is true that some of the richest people in the world are college dropouts.
 Other financially successful people have never set foot on a college campus.
 But college is more than training for a career, and many older people deeply regret missing out on the college experience when they were younger.

-Not only that, some are disappointed that they sunk so much into their college education only to walk away without that piece of paper.
+Some are disappointed that they sunk so much time and money into their college education only to walk away without that piece of paper.
 What would their lives have been like with a degree under their belt from the start?